 My identity was engrained in the role I was leaving; the role I was deeply familiar with.
 I was somewhat aware of what I knew I didn’t know, yet not quite comfortable or truthfully even aware of what I didn’t know, I didn’t know.
 Over time, this became apparent.
 And it was I believe, looking back, a more painful transition than it needed to be.

-So whether your transition involves a new role, a new job, a divorce, a new relationship or even retirement, contemplating the “identity” conversation may serve the journey through your transition.
+Whether your transition involves a new role, a new job, a divorce, a new relationship or even retirement, contemplating the “identity” conversation may serve you to thrive your transition.

 - Are you straddling two personas in your transition?

 - Do you feel locked in a box, defined by your personality & history?